 If you compare digital currencies like bitcoin to the local currencies we are used to, you would notice the huge gap existing between them.
 One of the clear distinction digital currencies like bitcoin has over fiat currency; it is decentralised and borderless in nature.
 That I can be my own bank, send and receive money without passing through third parties like a bank, still amazes me.

 People have attempted to define what digital currencies like bitcoin represent.
 Some refer to it as a store of value, others see it as a speculative investment.
-For me and my colleagues in Africa, bitcoin represents true freedom and money.
+For me and many of my colleagues in Africa, bitcoin represents true freedom and money.
 Breaking out of the bondage of being restricted to only a handful of fiat currencies and the ability to receive payment for goods and services from anywhere in the world was a big win for us.

 How bitcoin is used to empower Africa.